cozy/cozy-client/docs/api.md

 #### queryDefinition.where(selector) ⇒ <code>QueryDefinition</code>
 Query documents with a [mango selector](http://docs.couchdb.org/en/latest/api/database/find.html#find-selectors).
-Each field passed in the selector will be indexed, except if the indexField is used.
+Each field passed in the selector will be indexed, except if the indexField option is used.

 **Kind**: instance method of [<code>QueryDefinition</code>](#module_QueryDefinition.QueryDefinition)
 **Returns**: <code>QueryDefinition</code> - The QueryDefinition object.